 Fixed-Wing Unmanned Aerial Vehicle

 In this research, MATLAB Aircraft Intuitive Design (AID) is used for predicting fixed-wing aircraft stability and control to get the design model and aerodynamics coefficients.
-A CAD software has been used for designing the structure of fixed-wing UAV.
+CAD software has been used for designing the structure of fixed-wing UAVs.
 To reach the objective of designing the flight controller, mathematical modeling of the aircraft is described, and its linearization is also included.
 Then, we analyze the trim condition of the state-space of the linearized model.
-For flight controller designing, we consider both manual and autopilot mode.
+For flight controller designing, we consider both manual and autopilot modes.

 • Advance Structural Design of Small Aircraft.